 Our Reggio Emilia-inspired school follows these same principles.
 It is child-centered and heavily dependent on play.
 Our emergent program is based on the schools of Reggio Emilia including principles of respect, responsibility, and community through exploration and discovery in a supportive and enriching environment based on the interests of the children through a self-guided curriculum.

 The Reggio Emilia Set of Principles:

-- Children must have some control over the direction of their learning.
+- Children have the right to the control over the direction of their learning.

-- Children have a relationship with other children and with material items in the world that children must be allowed to explore;
+- Children have a relationship with other children and with material items in the world that they have the right to explore.

-- Children must have endless ways and opportunities to express themselves in 100 different languages.
+- Children have the right to endless ways and opportunities to express themselves in “100 different languages of children.”